Wichita on the Cheap

 • Get creative with homemade decorations using materials like paper, string lights, or even recycled items.
 It’s a fun and inexpensive way to set a festive atmosphere.

-• Family campout!
+• Have a family campout.
 Pull mattresses into the living room and try to stay up to watch the ball drop.

 • Make a time capsule in a shoe box, then hide it until next year.